haybgq/cis385/source/about/about.rst

 * **Week 3 (Report 3) - Browsers and Elements**:
     * What browsers are we using?
-    * Locator strategies for elements
+    * Locator strategies for elements.
-    * Interacting with the elements
+    * Interacting with the elements.

 * **Week 4 (Report 4) - Automate Logging In**:
     * What goes into automating a user login flow?